 Over-60s: If you’re seeking information on how super benefits are treated if you withdraw super AFTER the age of 60, then see SuperGuide articles Tax-free super for over-60s, except for some and Super tax tables: When OVER 60 years of age.

 Important: Special tax treatment applies for an individual suffering permanent disability, and receiving super benefits before preservation age due to permanent disability (a 15% tax offset is available on pension income).
-Different tax treatment also applies for individuals receiving death benefits from a super fund (see SuperGuide article Superannuation death benefits: Beware the dastardly death tax, and retirement cap).
+Different tax treatment also applies for individuals receiving death benefits from a super fund (see SuperGuide article Death and taxes: Guide to superannuation death benefits).
 See other SuperGuide articles (by using the search function) for more information on these topics, or refer to the Australian Taxation Office website.